By Tony Megahey

 An intriguing mix of a Japanese international equestrian, riding school coach and battling race trainer with a last start winner, is a notion at big odds into the Lismore TAB meeting on Sunday on rain affected.

-Daiki Chujo with a small team at Ballina is outnumbered by the bigger northern stables but his lightly raced mare Into the Zone resumes off a Grafton Maiden win in May and off a recent trial there, while stablemate Bright the Sun is on debut after recent trials at the Gold Coast and Grafton.
+Daiki Chujo with a small team at Ballina is outnumbered by the bigger northern stables but his lightly raced mare Into the Zone resumes off a Grafton Maiden win in May and off a recent trial there, while stablemate Bright The Sun is on debut after recent trials at the Gold Coast and Grafton.

-On a day where the Kris Lees and Team Neasham and Archibald start winners from their satellite Gold Coast and Eagle Farm stables.
+Both are outsiders but with upside in a weather watch on a day where the Kris Lees and Team Neasham and Archibald start winners from their satellite Gold Coast and Eagle Farm stables.

 They’ll be major players as will the powerful Dunn stable from Murwillumbah with favoured runners.

-But Daiki is positive enough: “If it’s heavy an unknown, but Into the Zone was strong winning her maiden on a soft 7 at 1400m and trialled well enough to be competitive from a good gate,” Daiki offers.
+But Daiki is positive enough: “If it’s heavy an unknown, but Into The Zone was strong winning her maiden on a soft 7 at 1400m and trialled well enough to be competitive from a good gate,” Daiki offers.

 Into The Zone a lightly raced five-year-old Eurozone protege has 59.5kg for Luke Rolls in a PJ’s Fruit&Veg BM 58 (F &M’s) 1310m.
 Luke rode her in the trial.